ktorio/ktor-documentation/topics/server-api-key-auth.md

 #### Customize key location {id="key-location"}

-By default, the `apiKey` provider looks for the API key in the `X-API-Key` header:
+By default, the `apiKey` provider looks for the API key in the `X-API-Key` header.

 You can use `headerName` to specify a custom header: